Pedropfuenmayor/Modern-Redux/README.md

 ## Modern Redux

-Implantation of Redux using Redux Toolkit and TypeScript.
+Implementation of Redux using Redux Toolkit and TypeScript.